zalando/restful-api-guidelines/http/Http.md

 **Note:** Resource IDs for POST are created and maintained by server and returned with response payload.
 Posting the same resource twice is by itself **not** required to be idempotent and may result in multiple resource instances.
-Anyhow, in the presence of external URIs it is best practice to provide implement and POST idempotent.
+Anyhow, in the presence of external URIs it is best practice to implement POST in an idempotent way.

 ### PATCH